GaoleMeng/EECS498-MDE-Mboard/README.md

 ## Quick start

-A basic M-board app involves two apps to be started, which located in two folder:
+A basic M-Board app involves two apps to be started, which located in two folder:

-- `buttonAddition` - the iPad app that used as the virtual keyboard.
+- `buttonAddition` - the iPad app that is used as the virtual keyboard.

-- `mac-keyboard-server` - the receiver app runs on Mac to receive input from virtual keyboard
+- `mac-keyboard-server` - the receiver app that runs on Mac to receive input from virtual keyboard

-To use the app, clone and run this repository with the following command, the first thing you do is to run the receiver app in the terminal:
+To use the app, clone the repository and run the following commands.
+These commands include running the receiver app in the terminal, which is the first thing you need to do in order to use M-Board app:

 ```bash
 # Clone this repository